goessner/microjam/docs/installationGuide.md

 3. Fill out the formular ...
     * Take a short, memorable `<repository name>` like `'first'`.
-    * Description: `'First myjam powered web site'` or similar text.
+    * Description: `'First microjam powered web site'` or similar text.
     * Choose *public* or *private*.
     * Leave the rest as it is.
     * Press button *Create repositiory*.